j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/postprocessors.md

 postprocessor, it is specified that none will be used.

 Jawr allows you to define the postprocessors for composite bundles.
-The format of the postprocessor properties is :
+The format of the postprocessor properties is:

 -   jawr.*resourceType*.bundle.*bundleName*.composite.bundlepostprocessors
 -   jawr.*resourceType*.bundle.*bundleName*.composite.filepostprocessors